 Healing a damaged gut takes time, patience and commitment.
-You have to avoid common foods like wheat and dairy and create new habits that will heal and support your body.
+You might have to avoid common foods, like wheat and dairy, while also creating new habits that will heal and support your body.
 I created this tea because it's an easy way to get:

 allergen-free protein (when you can't eat eggs or dairy)

 prebiotics (to feed the good bacteria and create an optimal internal environment)

 l-glutamine (an amino acid that's important for healing damaged intestinal lining)

 phytonutrients (also feed the good bacteria and are antioxidants)

 My preferred tea is a Chai Rooibos.
 The spices in chai mixes are commonly used in Chinese Medicine to warm and sooth the digestive tract, and it also tastes delicious and is caffeine free so you can enjoy any time of day.
 Other healing options are Throat Coat tea from Traditional Medicinals.
 It contains herbs like slippery elm and licorice, which coat and sooth an irritated gut.
 Black, green, and white teas are also full of healthy phytonutrients, so feel free to get your caffeine fix, too.

 1 bag of tea

 12+ oz boiling water

 1 scoop or packet of collagen peptides/collagen protein